CiBuildOrg/WebApi-Boilerplate/README.md

 # Api boilerplate

-This will serve as a general base for creating a backend project in .NET
+This will serve as a general base for creating a backend project in .NET.
+Fair warning: for now I do not fully implement the registration flow.
+This will eventually connect to the (Xamarin-Starter)[https://github.com/CiBuildOrg/Xamarin-Starter] project.
+In the near future it will also contain an admin dashboard that will show stats/logins.

 ## Getting Started